AlexandraTsai/Dise-o/README.md

 # Diseño
-Easily combine pictures, texts, and geomtries to create a new design.
+Easily combine pictures, texts, and geometric shapes to create a new design.

 - Easily edit the width/height of geometries.
 - Able to copy all the elements.